-Dostoevsky’s novella had several themes I thought worthy of thinking about.
-Namely: gambling, national identity, class and love.
-He is a lyrical writer, the prose at all times sinuous and elegant.
+Dostoevsky’s novella has several themes worthy of thinking about.
+Namely gambling, national identity, class and love.
+Dostoevsky is worth reading for his style alone as it is lyrical, sinuous and elegant.

-Alexei twice made considerable amounts of money from minuscule stakes by betting at the casino and, both times, lost it all.
+Alexei twice made considerable amounts of money from minuscule initial stakes by betting at the casino but, both times, he lost everything.
 The real tragedy in “The Gambler” is the granny.
-She represents the true fallacy of gambling.
-The most dangerous thing that can happen to any gambler is to win.
+She represents the danger of gambling.
+The worst thing that can happen to any gambler is to win.
 That is the hook that keeps everyone returning.
 In the beginning, the granny bails out everyone from the General to the Frenchman, acting as a de facto bank.
 Inevitably, she becomes the biggest loser of them all after getting a sweet taste of winning.
-Dostoevsky poetically described her descent, “When once anyone is started upon that road, it is like a man in a sledge flying down a snow mountain more and more swiftly”.
-He is brilliant at chronicling the fits of madness and the rushes of blood to the head that enable bettors to overcome the rational parts of their mind, “gamblers know how a man can sit for almost twenty four hours at cards, without looking to right or to left”.
-It is an insider’s insight.
+Dostoevsky articulated beautifully her descent, “when once anyone is started upon that road, it is like a man in a sledge flying down a snow mountain more and more swiftly”.
+He was brilliant at chronicling the fits of madness and the rushes of blood to the head that enable bettors to overcome the rational parts of their mind, “gamblers know how a man can sit for almost twenty four hours at cards, without looking to right or to left”.

 Daniel Kahneman, author of the excellent “Thinking Fast and Slow” comes to mind when analysing the mental state that the gambler undergoes.
-He says that our brains operate in two distinct ways.
-We use system one to make instant decisions, what we have for breakfast etc. and we use system two for more complex tasks.
-Or at least we are supposed to, but many of us do not utilise our brains in the right way.
-Clearly, if a gambler were being logical about every bet they placed, they would not take the reckless decisions that they frequently do.
-System one takes over in a form of temporary insanity.
-Alexei is “afraid of nothing” as he sets out betting in the casino.
+He described how our brains operate in two distinct ways.
+We use System One to make instant decisions – what we have for breakfast etc. and we use System Two for more complex tasks.
+Or at least we are supposed to but many of us do not utilise our brains in the right way.
+Clearly, if a gambler were being logical about every bet that they placed, they would not take the reckless decisions that they frequently do.
+System One takes over in a form of temporary insanity.
+Think of Alexei as he was “afraid of nothing” as he set out betting in the casino.
 He says that he can scarcely “remember” anything from the whole night after he cleans up at the tables.
 The layers know that they will always win when their customers enter this trance like state.
 Once their customers lose control of their senses, they cannot walk away.
-Visit any casino or bookmakers and you will see system one in action.
+Visit any casino or bookmakers and you will see System One in action.

-At least Granny gets out.
-She has her fit of insanity, but she does manage to leave Roulletenburg.
+At least granny gets out.
+She has her fit of insanity but does manage to leave Roulletenburg.
 In a sense, Alexei never does.
 The next bet is always on his mind.
 He becomes completely destitute by the end of the story and admits he is “worse than a beggar”.

-When Alexei goes on a betting rampage and loses his mind, he forgets entirely about Polina.
-This is the second egregious tragedy of the book.
-His brain becomes so addled with thoughts of winning and losing money that he neglects the personal side of his life.
-He finds out that Polina has loved him throughout their time together but that she thought he was an “ungrateful, unworthy, shallow and unhappy man”.
-Here we see the doubly negative effect that Alexie’s time at the roulette table has had.
-He says that his love life and his financial life have both been “destroyed”.
-So addled is his mind with constant thoughts of visiting the casino that, “As soon as I hear the clink of scattered money I almost go into convulsions”.
+When Alexei went on a betting rampage and lost his mind, he forgot entirely about Polina.
+This is the second tragedy of the book.
+His brain became so addled with thoughts of winning and losing money that he neglected the personal side of his life.
+He found out that Polina had loved him throughout their time together but that she thought he was an “ungrateful, unworthy, shallow and unhappy man”.
+Here we see the doubly negative effect that Alexei’s time at the roulette table had.
+He said that his love life and his financial life have both been “destroyed”.
+So addled was his mind with constant thoughts of visiting the casino that, “as soon as I hear the clink of scattered money I almost go into convulsions”.

-It is worth noting the General destroys his relationship with Mlle Blanche through betting.
-She goes to Paris with Alexie after she learns that the young man has acquired money, the General beung unable to provide for her.
+It is worth noting the General destroyed his relationship with Mlle Blanche through betting.
+She went to Paris with Alexie after she learnt that the young man had acquired money, the General being unable to provide for her.

 The Gambler is a superbly written tale of sailing too close to the edge of madness.
 It is a short and enlightening read.
-It may not be Dostoevsky’s best work, but it is a revealing story about gambling.
+It is not Dostoevsky’s best work but it is a revealing story about gambling.
 A topic about which not that much fine literature has been produced.